• Skip to primary navigation

 • Other Techniques

-Learn how to make your own cupcake wrapper template with this easy, step by step tutorial and start dressing your cupcakes up in the most creative way ever!
+Learn how to make your own cupcake wrapper template with these easy, step-by-step instructions and tutorial and start dressing your delicious cupcakes up in the most creative ways you can imagine!
+It's quick and easy and makes a fun DIY project too!

 Poster showing a cupcake casing being wrapped with a damask patterned paper.

-• Cupcake or muffin casing depending on the type of casing you use to bake your cupcakes (I am using both a normal cupcake and a muffin casing here to show the difference in the template design for each casing)
+• Cupcake or muffin liners depending on the type of liner you use to bake your cupcakes (I am using both a normal cupcake and a muffin liners here to show the difference in the template design for each casing)

 • Color paper or wrapping paper in your preferred color or design to turn into cupcake wrappers (I am using a black and white damask patterned gift wrapping paper in this tutorial)

-• Double sided tape or glue – the tape and glue are sufficient if you are making paper wrappers, but if you are going to use a cloth or other material that is hard to stick with normal glue or double-sided tape, you may need to use hot glue or other stronger glues
+• Double sided tape or glue stick .
+The tape and glue are sufficient if you are making paper wrappers, but if you are going to use a cloth or other material that is hard to stick with normal glue or double-sided tape, you may need to use hot glue or other stronger glues

 • A pair of scissors